-Pittsburgh Local Marketing has been a challenge in 2020 with the lockdown and limited restart of our economy.
-Essential services have been very busy while others like in restaurant dining are struggling for their very existence.
-Here in Pittsburgh, the equinox has come and gone and we can see the end of 2020 in our sights.
-For many of us we just want to forget 2020, but things continue to change rapidly in the Pittsburgh local marketing space.
+Pittsburgh Local Marketing has been a challenge since 2020 with the lockdowns and start – stop- restart of our economy.
+Essential services have been very busy while others like restaurant dining are struggling for their very existence.
+Here in Pittsburgh, the winter has mostly come and gone and we can see the end of the 2020-2022 pandemic in our sights.
+For many of us, we just want to forget the pandemic, but things continue to change rapidly in the Pittsburgh local marketing space.

 - The most important search for local marketing in 2020 is Google my Business.
 This has increased in importance since 2018 from 25% to 33% for the local pack.